 - Connect your Apple TV to your Mac using a USB-C cable.

 - Open QuickTime on your Mac.
 Select File > New Movie Recording.

 - Click on the arrow beside the record button and select Apple TV from the Camera and Microphone options.

 How to share your Mac, iPad or iPhone screen to your TV

 You can see and (usually) hear anything running on your Mac, iPad or iPhone on your TV if you use AirPlay to stream between the two devices via the Apple TV.

-To use AirPlay on your Mac click on the AirPlay icon in the menu bar of your screen and choose Apple TV.
+To use AirPlay on your Mac, click on the AirPlay icon in the top-right of the menu bar and choose Apple TV.
 You can choose to mirror the screen or use the TV as a separate screen to view content.

 How to surf the web on the Apple TV